metafates/Workflow/README.md

 >
 > And you can’t do both.
 You can’t be explicit and implicit, you can’t be terse and readable, you can’t be flexible and robust.

-Yet, Nushell managed to do both pretty well.
+Yet, Nushell managed to do *both* pretty well.
 It's explicit and implicit, terse and readable, flexible and robust.

-And, of courseeeeeee it's written in a modern-language 🦀, and not some spaghetti disaster like C ***IMHO***
- ## Helix 🧬
+ ## Editor - Helix 🧬

 **[Site](https://helix-editor.com/)** | **[Github](https://github.com/helix-editor/helix)**

 > A post-modern modal text editor

 **(N)vim** alternative.
 Tree-sitter integration, multiple selections, lsp support, many features built-in.

-It **doesn't** support plugins *(yet)*, but 8/10 plugin use-cases are already natively implemented.
+It **doesn't** support plugins *[(yet)](https://github.com/helix-editor/helix/discussions/3806#discussioncomment-4404346)*, but 8/10 plugin use-cases are already natively implemented.
 It feels way more responsive than (n)vim.
 Once you try it you can't go back 🤯

-And it requires almost no config at all, everything works (and works nice) out of the box!
+And it requires almost no config at all, everything works (and works well) out of the box!

 ## Tools